deadapi/flux.run/CONTRIBUTING.md

-# Contributing to flux.run
+# Contributing to serve-og

-Thank you for your interest in contributing to flux.run!
+Thank you for your interest in contributing to serve-og!
 We appreciate your help in improving this project.
 Please follow the guidelines below to make your contribution as smooth as possible.

 ## How to Contribute